-Metric/Indicator Baseline/Actual Outcome Expected Outcome Principal Survey on 5 parents responded to the 10% of all parents will respond to Parent/Student Programming to parents and staff parent programming survey principal survey of parent programming 49% of the Portola fifth graders 25% of all students will say no one has California Healthy Kids Survey (5th Grade Students) that participated in this survey reported being called a bad name or have been the target of called them a bad name or been the target of a mean joke. a mean joke.
-5% all fifth graders will say they were not treated fairly 23% of all fifth graders from this survey also reported that they are not treated fairly when they break a school rule.
+Metric/Indicator Baseline/Actual Outcome Expected Outcome Principal Survey on 5 parents responded to the 10% of all parents will respond to Parent/Student Programming to parents and staff parent programming survey principal survey of parent programming 49% of the Portola fifth graders 25% of all students will say no one has California Healthy Kids Survey that participated in this survey called them a bad name or been the (5th Grade Students) reported being called a bad name or have been the target of target of a mean joke.
+Chronic Absenteeism a mean joke.
+5% all fifth graders will say they were not treated fairly 23% of all fifth graders from this · survey also reported that they are not treated fairly when they break a school rule.
+Decrease chronic absenteeism by 10% 22.3% Chronic Absenteeism for 2022-2023